Animal communication: Functions

 Signals that will modify the meaning of subsequent signals.
 One example is the 'play face' in dogs which signals that a subsequent aggressive signal is part of a play fight rather than a serious aggressive episode.

 Interpretation of animal behaviour

-As described above, many animal gestures, postures, and sounds, convey meaning to nearby animals.
-These signals are often easier to describe than to interpret.
+Animal signals are often easier to describe than to interpret.
 It is tempting, especially with domesticated animals and apes, to anthropomorphize, that is, to interpret animal actions in human terms, but this can be quite misleading; for example, an ape's "smile" is often a sign of aggression.
 Also, the same gesture may have different meanings depending on context within which it occurs.
 For example, a domestic dog's tail wag and posture may be used in different ways to convey many meanings as illustrated in Charles Darwin's The Expression of the Emotions in Man and Animals published in 1872.
 Some of Darwin's illustrations are reproduced here.